New Heuristics for the Operation of an Ambulance Fleet under Uncertainty: Notation and objective function for the deterministic case

-\if{ Each parking base $i$ has a location Base($i$) while cleaningBase($i$).location is the location of cleaning base $i$.
-The location (given by a pair (latitude, longitude)) of the closest parking base to cleaning base $i$ is cleaningBase(i).base.
+\if{ Each parking station $i$ has a location Station($i$) while cleaningStation($i$).location is the location of cleaning station $i$.
+The location (given by a pair (latitude, longitude)) of the closest parking station to cleaning station $i$ is cleaningStation(i).station.

-We will also denote by \begin{enumerate} \item hospitals($i$).location: the location (given by a pair (latitude/longitude)) of hospital $i$, \item hospitals($i$).base: the base which is the closest to hospital $i$. \item hospitals($i$).cleaningBase: the index of the cleaning base which is the closest to the hospital $i$. \end{enumerate}
+We will also denote by \begin{enumerate} \item hospitals($i$).location: the location (given by a pair (latitude/longitude)) of hospital $i$, \item hospitals($i$).station: the station which is the closest to hospital $i$. \item hospitals($i$).cleaningStation: the index of the cleaning station which is the closest to the hospital $i$. \end{enumerate}

-We denote by NbAmbulances the number of ambulances, by NbBases the number of bases, and by NbCalls the number of calls over the planning horizon. }\fi
+We denote by NbAmbulances the number of ambulances, by NbStations the number of ambulance stations, and by NbCalls the number of calls over the planning horizon. }\fi

 For any two locations $A$ and $B$ and any time instant~$t_{0}$, let $\mbox{travelTime}(A, B, t_{0})$ denote the travel time of an ambulance that starts at $t_{0}$ from $A$ and travels to $B$, and let $\mbox{positionBetweenOriginDestination}(A, B, t_{0}, t)$ denote the position at instant~$t$ of an ambulance which starts a trip from $A$ to $B$ at time instant $t_{0}$.